-FIRE UNDERWRITERS SURVEY is financed by the Canadian Insurance industry and utilizes technical staff of Insurers' Advisory Organization Inc. Its purpose is to survey fire protection conditions in Canadian municipalities, Providing data and advisory services to fire insurance underwriters and public officials concerned.
+FIRE UNDERWRITERS SURVEY is financed by the Canadian Insurance industry and utilizes technical staff of CGI Risk Management Services (formerly the Insurers' Advisory Organization Inc.) Its purpose is to survey fire protection conditions in Canadian communities and municipalities, providing data and advisory services to fire insurance underwriters and public officials concerned.